Starting in Engine Update 6.1 (released on 25 Sep 2016), support for password-protected archives was added to Threat Emulation blade.

 [Expert@HostName:0]# tecli advance archive enable_encrypted_archives 1

-To treat the archive as malicious file (fail-close policy), run this command in Expert mode:
+To treat the archive as a malicious file (fail-close policy), run this command in the Expert mode:

 [Expert@HostName:0]# tecli advance error set archive_pass_protected error

-To treat the archive as benign file (fail-open policy), run this command in Expert mode:
+To treat the archive as a benign file (fail-open policy), run this command in the Expert mode:

 [Expert@HostName:0]# tecli advance error set archive_pass_protected fail_open

-To see the current policy, run this command in Expert mode:
+To see the current configuration, run this command in the Expert mode:

 [Expert@HostName:0]# tecli advance archive show

-User can pre-define unique passwords and interesting words to search passwords around them in the mail body.
+You can configure unique passwords and interesting words to search for in the email body.

 Create the $FWDIR/conf/additional_pass.conf file: